-- Dan Burke, Glen Drive, stepped up to the microphone.
+Dan Burke, Glen Drive, stepped up to the microphone.
 He questioned the additional driveway and noted it was stated there is nothing to prohibit 2 driveways, but he questioned about there being 2 driveways on different streets.
 J. Dargie: at the last meeting and what she has learned from the Town, there can only be one address per residence and only one driveway cut per residence, and usually for a 2nd cut it is for a large vehicle, i.e. RV, tractor.
-T. Dolan: a 2nd driveway cut is allowed for residential lots but it is at the discretion of the DPW Director - to issue those driveway cut permits.
+T. Dolan: a 2nd driveway cut is allowed for residential lots but it is at the discretion of the DPW Director to issue those driveway cut permits.
 They are not an assumed thing that can be obtained, you have to follow a rationale and provide evidence to the DPW that it is warranted.
-It is all on a case by case basis. - 20 Tationale and provide evidence to the Dr W that it is warranted.
-It is an on a case by - 27 Dan Burke: so I need to talk to the DPW to find out how that was obtained? - J. Dargie: at the meeting that this was discussed, the letter was read into the record and it was obtained for an elderly, widow living by themselves and they couldn't handle the steep driveway off Prospect Street.
-We could ask Mr. Lessard if he would like to speak to that. - Leo Lessard stepped up to the microphone: the DPW can issue a driveway cut at its discretion.
-The driveway cut on Glen Drive had good site distance, it was on a dead end, wasn't obstructing anything; what was discussed was irrelevant to where the driveway was and he agreed to the driveway which was under his discretion to give - 34 it. - J. Dargie to L. Lessard: did you know they were going to use it for the ADU?
-L. Lessard: no, and it would not have mattered. - Dan Burke: so it can be approved for anybody?
-J. Dargie: you can bring it to the Traffic Safety Committee and bring it up with them. - Dan Burke asked about the occupancy and how it is regulated.
-J. Dargie explained this as it was discussed previously; complaints can be issued to the Office of Community Development.
+It is all on a case by case basis.

+26 27 Dan Burke: so I need to talk to the DPW to find out how that was obtained?

+- J. Dargie: at the meeting that this was discussed, the letter was read into the record and it was obtained for an 28 29 elderly, widow living by themselves and they couldn't handle the steep driveway off Prospect Street.
+We could ask Mr. Lessard if he would like to speak to that.
+30 - 31 Leo Lessard stepped up to the microphone: the DPW can issue a driveway cut at its discretion.
+The driveway cut 32 on Glen Drive had good site distance, it was on a dead end, wasn't obstructing anything; what was discussed was irrelevant to where the driveway was and he agreed to the driveway which was under his discretion to give 33 34 it.

+J. Dargie to L. Lessard: did you know they were going to use it for the ADU?
+L. Lessard: no, and it would not 35 have mattered.
+36

+37 Dan Burke: so it can be approved for anybody?
+J. Dargie: you can bring it to the Traffic Safety Committee and bring it up with them.
+38

+39 Dan Burke asked about the occupancy and how it is regulated.
+J. Dargie explained this as it was discussed 40 previously; complaints can be issued to the Office of Community Development.